Strange Defeat

-Strange Defeat (L'Étrange Défaite) is a book written in mid-1940 by the French historian Marc Bloch.
-The book was published in 1946; in the meanwhile, Bloch had been tortured and executed by the Gestapo in June 1944 for his participation in the French resistance.
-An English translation was published by Oxford University Press in 1949 and by W. W. Norton in 1968.
+Strange Defeat (L'Étrange Défaite) is a book written in mid-1940 by the French historian Marc Bloch, analyzing the then-ongoing Battle of France.
+Bloch was tortured and executed by the Gestapo in June 1944 for his participation in the French resistance.
+His book was published in 1946; English translations were published by Oxford University Press in 1949 and by W. W. Norton in 1968.

 Background

-The book focuses on the causes of the French defeat in the Battle of France in 1940, and in part uses a relatively long-term view similar to that in his history scholarship (see Annales school).
-The main thesis of the book is that the French leadership failed to recognize that, since World War I, "the whole rhythm of modern warfare had changed its tempo."
-There are only three chapters: Presentation of the Witness, being a short personal history of a life devoted to historical study and interrupted by World War I; One of the Vanquished Gives Evidence, a factual account of his experience in the battle of France; and A Frenchman Examines His Conscience, a biting analysis of the thinking and actions of the generation in the interwar period.
+The book analyses on the causes of the French defeat in the Battle of France in 1940, and in part uses a relatively longue durée (long-term) view similar to that in his history scholarship (see Annales school).
+The thesis of the book is that the French leadership failed to recognize that, since the First World War, "the whole rhythm of modern warfare had changed its tempo".
+There are only three chapters: Presentation of the Witness, being a short personal history of a life devoted to historical study and interrupted by the First World War; One of the Vanquished Gives Evidence, an account of his experience in the battle of France and A Frenchman Examines His Conscience, a biting analysis of the thinking and actions of the generation in the interwar period.

 Contents

 Bloch raised most of the issues historians have debated since.
-He blamed France's leadership:

-What drove our armies to disaster was the cumulative effect of a great number of different mistakes.
-One glaring characteristic is, however, common to all of them.
+He blamed France's leadership, what that drove our armies to disaster was the cumulative effect of a great number of different mistakes.
+One glaring characteristic is common to all of them.
 Our leaders...were incapable of thinking in terms of a new war.

 Guilt was widespread.
 Carole Fink argues that Bloch blamed the ruling class, the military and the politicians, the press and the teachers, for a flawed national policy and a weak defense against the Nazi menace, for betraying the real France and abandoning its children.
 Germany had won because its leaders had better understood the methods and psychology of modern combat.